-When someone tells you they have a degree in criminal justice, you might naturally assume they’re working or plan to work as a police officer, but that’s a pretty big assumption.
+When someone tells you that they have a degree in Criminal Justice, you might naturally assume they’re working or plan to work as a police officer, but that’s a pretty big assumption.

-- Duties: Security guards are responsible for the monitoring and maintaining of a facility’s security.
+Duties: Security guards are responsible for the monitoring and maintaining of a facility’s security.
 Additionally, they are tasked with writing reports of daily activities or irregularities and working with public safety officials in the event of an emergency.

-- Why it made the list: If a building houses something valuable, odds are you’ll find at least a few security guards patrolling the area.
-While many security guard positions don’t require a degree, criminal justice degree holders should be able to flourish in these roles and work their way toward higher level managerial security positions.
+Why it made the list: If a building houses something valuable, odds are you’ll find at least a few security guards patrolling the area.
+While many security guard positions don’t require a degree, Criminal Justice degree holders should be able to flourish in these roles and work their way toward higher-level managerial security positions.

 3. Private detective or investigator